Books & LiteratureEntertainment & CultureFacts & TriviaPeople

 Her doctor was a dude named George Savage who believed in a common 1920s hypothesis that mental instability was caused by microorganisms in the roots of the teeth and recommended that Virginia Woolf have 3 teeth extracted.
 Obviously, Virginia Woolf wasn’t too happy with the failure of the treatment and was forced to wear fake teeth, hurting her self-esteem.
 Suing for malpractice wasn’t too common at the time, but Virginia Woolf channeled her anger by portraying him as the dumb, incompetent doctor in Mrs. Dalloway.

-Click on the book cover to buy Mrs. Dalloway by Virginia Woolf in paperback!
+Click on the book cover to buy Mrs. Dalloway by Virginia Woolf!

 22. Virginia Woolf was courted by Thoby’s friend